bazel-contrib/rules_jvm_external/docs/api.md

     this artifact.
   * `maven:compile_only`: Specifies that this dependency should not be listed as a dependency of the artifact being generated.

+To skip generation of the javadoc jar, add the `no-javadocs` tag to the target.

 Generated rules:
   * `name`: A `java_library` that other rules can depend upon.